shelleywong/CSCI211-Course-Materials/CURE-E/qft.md

     - a) Closed: Narrowly focused questions that can be answered with a simple “yes” or “no”, one word, or a single piece of data.
 Closed-ended questions are focused on gathering precise answers and targeted facts.
       - Closed Example: "Which carrier has the most delays?"
     - b) Open: Questions that require interpretation or reframing, often requiring a longer explanation with a more detailed and nuanced response.
-      - Open Example: Why is weather such a big problem?
+      - Open Example: "Why is weather such a big problem?"
   - :heavy_check_mark: See if you can change questions from one type to another
 4. Improve Your Questions
   - Translate your questions into computable forms.